shubhs-1/book-shop/README.md

 1. 10% discount for all books published after year - 2000.
 2. 5% discount to books worth more than £30 in total.

+The application will calculate the final amount to be paid by customer.

 ## Assumptions
 1. Book titles are distinct.